Drug information

 Before using terconazole, tell your health care provider:

-• About any medical conditions you have or have had, for example, diabetes or yeast infections.
+- About any medical conditions you have or have had, such as diabetes.

 How should I use terconazole?How should I use terconazole?